helcioItiyama/github_book/README.md

 To clone and run this application, you'll need NodeJS and Yarn.

-First install the backend of this application following the instructions here:

 You just need to run the following commands:

 ```bash